Maryland Bridges

 Though it is valuable, Maryland bridge has some problems in regard to the use of metal and the longevity of the bridge bonding.

-- The false tooth is a porcelain fused to metal.
+• The false tooth is a porcelain fused to metal.
 This will make it lack the natural translucency and vitality that other teeth have in them.
+The use of zirconia that mimics the colour of natural teeth resolves this and the above problems.

-- There is a tendency of the metal wings to debond, depending on the chewing forces applied on the bridge.
+• There is a tendency of the wings to debond, depending on the chewing forces applied on the bridge.
 Therefore the bridge has to be recemented every few years.
+The single retainer cantilever design from Zirconia ceramics has shown very good performance concerning this issue.

-In conclusion: The Maryland bridge has been successful and is used in dentistry for over more than 20 years.
+In conclusion: The Maryland bridge has been successful and is used in dentistry for more than 30 years.
 The quality and design of the bridge have been proven successful both as a transitional and permanent prosthesis.
-It can last over ten years if one takes relevant care of it and mantains a good hygiene regime.
+It can last more than ten years if one takes relevant care of it and mantains a good hygiene regime.